rik-janssen/simple-analytics-tag-beta/readme.txt

 1. Add your UA or GTM code in the field.
 For GTM codes there are extra settings.

 == Changelog ==
+= 0.2 to 0.5 =
+* Better hook support
+* GTM tags now supported as well

 = 0.1 =
 * First version.
 All the basic functionalities.